aws-solutions-library-samples/guidance-for-multi-provider-generative-ai-gateway-on-aws/README.md

 ```

-##### Create a user that has separate Spends Budgets, TPM (Tokens Per Minute) limits, and RPM (Requests Per Minute) limits for different models
+##### Create a user that has separate Spends TPM (Tokens Per Minute) limits and RPM (Requests Per Minute) limits for different models

 In this case:
-for Claude 3.5 sonnet: 100 dollars per month, 10000 tokens per minute, and 5 requests per minute
+for Claude 3.5 sonnet: 10000 tokens per minute, and 5 requests per minute
-for Claude 3 haiku: 10 dollars per month, 20000 tokens per minute, and 10 requests per minute
+for Claude 3 haiku: 20000 tokens per minute, and 10 requests per minute

-Note: There is currently a bug where `model_max_budget`, `model_rpm_limit` and `model_tpm_limit` are not returned in the create user response.
+Note: There is currently a bug where `model_rpm_limit` and `model_tpm_limit` are not returned in the create user response.
 However, they are still taking effect, and you can confirm that by doing a GET on the user

-Note: `model_max_budget` has a duration of 28 days.
-This is not currently configurable

 ```
 curl -X POST "https://<Your-Proxy-Endpoint>/user/new" \